antarctica/bas-style-kit-docs/site/_core/buttons.md

 {% include snippets/back-to-top.html %}

-Use this variant for standard or secondary buttons.
+Add the `.btn-default` for standard or secondary buttons.
 For added context you can use [contextual colours]({{ '/core/buttons/#contextual-colours' | prepend: site.baseurl }}).

 {% example html %}